pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Troubleshooting

-- You get `digital envelope routines::unsupported` error.
-The current truffle version is old and if you are using a new Node version you might need to use the legacy openssl implementation by running this command: `export NODE_OPTIONS=--openssl-legacy-provider`.
+- If you get `digital envelope routines::unsupported` error, it means you are using a new Node version and it does not work because the truffle dependency is old.
+As a workaround, you can use the legacy openssl implementation by running this command:
+  `export NODE_OPTIONS=--openssl-legacy-provider`.
 - Sometimes the truffle might fail during the dry-run (e.g., in Ethereum).
 It is because openzeppelin does not have the required metadata for forking.
 To fix it please follow the suggestion [here](https://github.com/OpenZeppelin/openzeppelin-upgrades/issues/241#issuecomment-1192657444).
 - Sometimes due to rpc problems or insufficient gas the migration is not executed completely.
 It is better to avoid doing multiple transactions in one